joncampbell123/dosbox-x/INSTALL.md

 * [com.dosbox_x.DOSBox-X.flatpakref](https://dl.flathub.org/repo/appstream/com.dosbox_x.DOSBox-X.flatpakref)

-You may need to install Flatpak support depending on your Linux platform (see the [Quick Setup page](https://flatpak.org/setup/) for more information).
-Once Flatpak support is enabled you can install the DOSBox-X Flatpak with the following command:
+You may need to install Flatpak support depending on your Linux platform for the first time.
+Please see the [Quick Setup page](https://flatpak.org/setup/) for more information specific to your Linux platform.

+Once Flatpak support is enabled in your Linux system you can install the DOSBox-X Flatpak with the following command:

 ``flatpak install flathub com.dosbox_x.DOSBox-X``